 - Drizzle with a few drops of Styrian pumpkin seed oil.

-Recipe for Styrian salad dressing
+Recipe for Styrian salad dressing using pumpkin seed oil

 - 60ml vinegar